Thomas Gainsborough School: Facilities

 Included in the school is Great Cornard Sports Centre, and included coffee shop, funded in part by a £563k grant from the English Active lottery fund.
 The complex features a youth drop-in-centre, dance and martial arts studios, changing rooms, fitness studios, a coach education unit and a social area.
 The school also completed the building of a Sixth Form study block and library in 2009, this building has since been renamed 'The Bavington Centre', and the Sixth Form area relocated.

 Reconstruction

 In 2012, the school was granted funding for a total rebuild.
-Work commenced on the new building in June 2014 and was completed in August of 2015.
-The new facilities of the £17 million pound site include a reading room, roof terrace and 9,124 sqm of space.
+Work commenced on the new building in June 2014 and was completed in August 2015.
+The new facilities of the £17 million site include a reading room, roof terrace and 9,124 sqm of space.
 Whilst the main complex of the old school site were demolished, the library and sports centre were not and are still utilized by the school.
 Additionally, the old site of Great Cornard Middle School that was acquired by Thomas Gainsborough School after the switch to a two-tier system remained, with the building now being used as a Sixth Form and Media centre.